Piz Pazzola

 Show all 9 images

-Little known peak with wide powder snow slopes.
+Little-known summit with wide powder snow slopes.
+(SAC - WS)

 Details